tthoma24/resume/README.md

 ## Planned Parenthood Clinical Health Network, Remote | Jun 2023 - Present
 ### Senior Cloud Engineer
 * Provide technical leadership, organizational knowledge, and experience building and maintaining a consolidated, scalable, and secure IT ecosystem and integrated digital health platforms post-Roe vs Wade to fifteen Planned Parenthood affiliates across 19 states.
-* Configure, manage, validate, test, troubleshoot, and maintain AWS Linux and Windows servers, storage, database, and network resources using direct configuration and abstraction automation, and orchestration tools such as Terraform and CloudFormation.
+* Configure, manage, validate, test, document, troubleshoot, and maintain AWS Linux and Windows servers, storage, database, and network resources using direct configuration and abstraction automation, and orchestration tools such as Terraform and CloudFormation.
-* Configure, manage, validate, test, and troubleshoot implementation of new security and compliance tooling in partnership with Information Security Team.
-Recent experience with Palo Alto Cortex XDR, CASB Cloud Security, and SaaS Security Posture Management.
 * Provide 3rd and 4th tier support to Service Desk and Planned Parenthood affiliates to resolve complex networking and device problems in a multi-region, multi-gigabit-per-second hybrid AWS and on-premise network environment.
-Issues include site-to-site IPSec VPN tunnels setup or troubleshooting, SAML sign on integrations, wireless network issues, and peripheral device configuration
+Issues include site-to-site IPSec VPN troubleshooting, carrier routing issues, wireless network issues, and peripheral device configuration.
+* Responsible for onboarding new vendors and affiliates into the environment, including setting up site-to-site VPN tunnels, creating SAML sign on integrations, user and group management, and peripheral device configuration assistance.
 * Work cross-functionally with other teams to develop and maintain solutions to support patient care, business services, security and compliance, and ensure appropriate use of IT resources across the organization.
+Recent projects include partnership with Information Security team on rollout of Palo Alto Cortex XDR, CASB Cloud Security, and SaaS Security Posture Management.

 ## BetterHealth A Planned Parenthood Partnership, Remote | Sep 2020 – Jun 2023
 ### Senior Cloud Engineer
+ment, including setting up site-to-site VPN tunnels, creating SAML sign on integrations, user and group management, and peripheral device configuration assistance.
 * Provide technical leadership and knowledge for building a high functioning cloud engineering and services organization to move Planned Parenthood Affiliates located throughout the United States to the Epic Electronic Health Record.
 This multi-year, multi-million-dollar project has directly led to patients in Ohio being seen 8 days sooner for abortion care and a decrease in several hours of average abortion visit time across all affiliates using Epic.
-* Configure, manage, validate, test, troubleshoot, and maintain AWS Linux and Windows servers, storage, database, and network resources using direct configuration and abstraction tools, including config management, automation, and orchestration with Terraform, CloudFormation, and Ansible.
+* Configure, manage, validate, test, document, troubleshoot, and maintain AWS Linux and Windows servers, storage, database, and network resources using direct configuration and abstraction tools, including config management, automation, and orchestration with Terraform, CloudFormation, and Ansible.
-* Provide 3rd and 4th tier support to Planned Parenthood affiliates to resolve complex networking and device problems in a multi-region, multi-gigabit-per-second AWS network environment.
+* Provide 3rd and 4th tier support to Planned Parenthood affiliates to resolve complex networking and device problems in a multi-region, mulit-gigabit-per-second AWS network environment.
 * Responsible for onboarding new vendors and affiliates into the environment, including setting up site-to-site VPN tunnels, creating SAML sign on integrations, user and group management, and peripheral device configuration assistance.
 * Work cross-functionally with other teams to develop and maintain solutions to support their work and ensure appropriate use of IT resources.
 Projects include developing in-house medical image processing software, SFTP data transfer integrations with lab and finance vendors, and rollout of Atlassian suite for knowledge base and ticket system.
-* Provide technical leadership and mentorship to junior IT staff.
-* Perform network diagramming and documentation of new and existing systems within the environment
+* Mentored junior staff in cloud security principles and DevSecOps practices, fostering cross-team collaboration to integrate engineering and security best practices throughout the organization.